-- (2) Designation of first fuel reporting entities for liquid fuels.
-Liquid fuels refer to fossil fuels (including gasoline, diesel, and conventional jet fuels), liquid alternative fuels (including ethanol, biomass-based fuels, and alternative jet fuels), and blend of liquid fossil and alternative fuels. - (a) Designation of first fuel reporting entities for liquid fuels. - (i) The first fuel reporting entity for liquid fossil fuels is the producer or importer of the liquid fossil fuel. - (ii) For liquid fuels that are a blend of liquid alternative fuel components and a fossil fuel component, the first fuel reporting entity is the following: - (A) The producer or importer of alternative fuels for the alternative fuel component; and - (B) The producer or importer of liquid fossil fuels for the fossil fuel component. - (iii) Conventional jet fuel is not subject to the CFP and need not be reported. - (b) Designation of fuel reporting entities for in case of transfer of liquid fuel ownership.
-An entity transferring ownership of fuel is the "transferor," and an entity acquiring ownership of fuel is the "recipient." - (i) Transferring status as credit or deficit generator. - (A) An entity can voluntarily transfer its status as a credit or deficit generator for a given amount of liquid fuel simultaneously with the ownership of such fuel if the following conditions are met: - (I) The two entities agree by written contract that specifies the recipient accepts all the responsibilities of a fuel reporting entity and credit and/or deficit generator; - (II) In case of a deficit generating fuel, the two entities agree by written contract that specifies which party is responsible for accounting for the base deficit and incremental deficit in the annual credits and deficits balance calculation; - (III) The transferor provides the recipient a product transfer document that specifies the recipient is the credit or deficit generator; and - (IV) Transfer of credit or deficit generator status is not the result of a downstream entity acquiring ownership of liquid fuel below the rack. - (B) Upon transfer, the recipient also becomes the fuel reporting entity for the fuel while the transferor remains still subject to reporting requirements. - (ii) Retaining status as credit or deficit generator. - (A) An entity can retain its status as a credit or deficit generator for a given amount of liquid fuel, while transferring ownership of that fuel, if the following conditions are met: - (I) The two entities agree by written contract that specifies the recipient accepts all the responsibilities of a fuel reporting entity, and credit or deficit generator; - (II) In case of a deficit generating fuel, the two entities agree by written contract that specifies which party is responsible for accounting for the base deficit and incremental deficit in the annual credits and deficits balance calculation; and - (III) The transferor must provide the recipient a product transfer document that specifies the recipient is the credit or deficit generator according to WAC 173-424-400.
+- (a) Designation of first fuel reporting entities for liquid fuels. - (i) The first fuel reporting entity for liquid fossil fuels is the producer or importer of the liquid fossil fuel. - (ii) For liquid fuels that are a blend of liquid alternative fuel components and a fossil fuel component, the first fuel reporting entity is the following: - (A) The producer or importer of alternative fuels for the alternative fuel component; and - (B) The producer or importer of liquid fossil fuels for the fossil fuel component. - (iii) Conventional jet fuel is not subject to the CFP and need not be reported. - (b) Designation of fuel reporting entities in case of transfer of liquid fuel ownership.
+An entity transferring ownership of fuel is the "transferor," and an entity acquiring ownership of fuel is the "recipient." - (i) Transferring status as credit or deficit generator. - (A) An entity can voluntarily transfer its status as a credit or deficit generator for a given amount of liquid fuel simultaneously with the ownership of such fuel if the conditions in (b)(i)(A)(I) through (IV) of this subsection are met: - (I) The two entities agree by written contract that specifies the recipient accepts all the responsibilities of a fuel reporting entity and credit and/or deficit generator; - (II) In case of a deficit generating fuel, the two entities agree by written contract that specifies which party is responsible for accounting for the deficit in the annual credits and deficits balance calculation; - (III) The transferor provides the recipient a product transfer document that specifies the recipient is the credit or deficit generator; and - (IV) Transfer of credit or deficit generator status is not the result of a downstream entity acquiring ownership of liquid fuel below the rack.
+The downstream entity is required to report on WFRS-CBTS, if exports the fuel. - (B) Upon transfer, the recipient also becomes the fuel reporting entity for the fuel, while the transferor remains still subject to reporting requirements and to any other requirement applicable to a fuel reporting entity. - (ii) Retaining status as credit or deficit generator. - (A) An entity can retain its status as a credit or deficit generator for a given amount of liquid fuel, while transferring ownership of that fuel, if the following conditions are met at the time ownership of fuel is transferred: - (I) The two entities agree by written contract that specifies the recipient accepts all the responsibilities of a fuel reporting entity, and the transferor retains the responsibilities as a fuel reporting entity and credit or deficit generator; - (II) In case of a deficit generating fuel, the two entities agree by written contract that specifies which party is responsible for accounting for the deficit in the annual credits and deficits balance calculation; and - (III) The transferor must provide the recipient a product transfer document that specifies the transferor is the credit or deficit generator according to WAC 173-424-400.